piemmm/javAPRSlib/README.md

 javAPRSlib
 ==========
+This is a fork of javAPRSLib at https://github.com/ab0oo/javAPRSlib

 javAPRSlib is a Java library to parse and create [APRS](http://www.aprs.org/) packets.
 APRS (Automatic Packet Reporting System) is a digital amateur radio